-If you have been asked to undergo an IME, you should consider consulting with a workers' comp attorney.
-Unless your case is simple or your injuries are minor, you may need the assistance of a lawyer if the insurance company is challenging your treating doctor’s opinions.
+Whatever the rules are in your state, you should consider consulting with a workers' comp attorney if you've been asked to undergo an IME.
+Unless your case is simple or your injuries are minor, you may need the assistance of a lawyer to ensure that your rights are protected during the process.

 You should ask to review any letter sent to the IME doctor by the insurance company.
 That way you can correct any factual mistakes and make sure that the questions asked are appropriate in your case.
 Whenever possible, you should make your request in writing and file a copy with the state agency in which your workers' comp claim is pending.

-During an IME, there is generally no expectation of a normal physician-patient relationship.
+There is generally no expectation of a normal physician-patient relationship during an IME.
 This means that anything you tell the doctor is not privileged or protected in any way.
 Your statements to the doctor could even be used against you at a workers' comp hearing if your case gets that far.
 The same goes for observations the doctor makes.
 For example, if the doctor sees you walking normally from your car to the office, but then sees you grimacing with pain and favoring one leg in the office, he or she will make a note of that.
 You can bet that this inconsistency will show up in the doctor's report, and the judge or hearing officer will take this into account when assessing your credibility.

-However, there are some situations where it will be effective to challenge the IME report.
-For example, if the doctor's opinion is based on incorrect information about your medical history or there is some other factual mistake, you should make that clear right away.
+However, there are some situations where you may challenge the IME report effectively.
+For example, if the doctor's opinion is based on incorrect information about your medical history or there is some other factual mistake, point that out right away.
 You should write a letter to the doctor and the insurance company explaining the factual mistake and supporting it with documentation from your medical records, if possible.
-You should request that the doctor clarify his or her report through an addendum.
+Request that the doctor clarify his or her report through an addendum.
 In some states, you can also request a second medical examination, performed by a doctor of your own choosing.

-If you dispute the statements in the IME report and cannot get the issue informally resolved, and the IME is being used against you to limit or cut-off your benefits, you should consult with a workers’ compensation attorney right away.
+If you dispute the statements in the IME report and cannot get the issue informally resolved, and the IME is being used against you to limit or cut off your benefits, you should consult with a workers' comp attorney right away.
 An attorney can help protect your interests by filing objections, scheduling a deposition to question the doctor, or requesting another examination.

 For assistance finding experienced workers' comp attorneys, use Nolo's lawyer directory.